 In my first book, “Credit Repair Kit for Dummies,” I point out that one inquiry may have no effect on your score at all and, in general, only takes five points or less off a mature score.
 But lots of inquiries can signal greater risk to the creditors.

 Page 120 of that book lays it out this way: “For example, industry statistics show that six inquiries or more on your credit report means that you may be eight times more likely to declare bankruptcy than if you had no inquiries on your report.”

 FICO only counts inquiries over the past 12 months in its scoring matrix, even though the inquiries stay on your credit report for two years.
 So we are talking about a bunch of new accounts in a 12-month-or-less period.
 Risk is what it’s all about for the creditors, and analyzing what kind of profit or loss a potential customer poses is why hard inquiries can bring your score down.

-Also, remember that most credit scores that drop due to inquiries will bounce back after a few months of good credit behavior by the consumer.
-And keep in mind that if it’s only one or two inquiries and the credit is granted, the increase in available credit could balance out any points lost due to the inquiry.
+Also, most credit scores that drop due to inquiries will bounce back after a few months of good credit behavior by the consumer.
+Keep in mind that if it’s only one or two inquiries and the credit is granted, the increase in available credit could balance out any points lost due to the inquiry.